President of the Church of Jesus Christ of Latter-day Saints: Succession crisis

 In 1844, in jail awaiting trial for treason charges, Joseph Smith was killed by an armed mob.
-Hyrum Smith, his presumed successor, was killed in the same incident.
-Smith had not indisputably established who was next in line as successor to the president of the church.
+Hyrum Smith, his brother and presumed successor, was killed in the same incident.
+Joseph Smith had not indisputably established who was next in line as successor to the president of the church.
 Several claimants to the role of church president emerged during the succession crisis that ensued.

 Before a large meeting convened to discuss the succession in Nauvoo, Illinois, Sidney Rigdon, the senior surviving member of the church's First Presidency, argued there could be no successor to the deceased prophet and that he should be made the "Protector" of the church.
 Brigham Young opposed that reasoning and motion, as Smith had earlier recorded a revelation, which stated the Quorum of the Twelve Apostles was "equal in authority and power" to the First Presidency, so Young claimed that the leadership of the church fell to the Twelve Apostles.
 Most who were in attendance were persuaded that the Quorum of the Twelve Apostles should lead the church and Young was sustained as "the president of the quorum of the Twelve and first presidency of the church," thereby assuming leadership of the church.
 However, Young was not ordained president of the church at the time.